We’d like to start this article by dispelling a few key myths about Dementia.

 Multisensory activities in particular have been shown to be effective in supporting better brain function.
 Things such as gardening, baking, singing in a choir, arts and crafts, reading or listening to the newspaper or a magazine, doing puzzles or even putting together a memory box or scrapbook full of old photographs are perfect ways to engage the mind.

-‘Brain training’ software for your computer, phone or smart device may also be useful.
+‘Brain training’ software for your computer, big button phone or smart device may also be useful.
 Some of these programmes are specially designed to keep the mind active and accommodate people with Dementia.

 Often when diagnosed with Dementia people focus solely on improving and supporting their mental capacity, and forget about the simple yet effective ways that they can keep their whole body fit and well.
 You can read a lot more about keeping fit here on our article “Keeping mentally and physically fit with dementia”.

 Good brain health and physical wellbeing go hand in hand – so it’s really important that you look after yourself and stay active.
 The benefits of exercise and a healthy lifestyle are numerous and far-reaching – both for your physical, emotional and mental wellbeing.

 Regular exercise is really important for physical health and mental wellbeing.
 The activity you choose doesn’t have to be strenuous – just getting out and moving in the fresh air is beneficial.
 Several studies have shown that as well as having naturally positive effects for your joints, muscles and overall health, exercise stimulates the brain.
 In particular walking, dancing, gardening and swimming have been shown to improve brain function.
 You can also treat yourself and admore your garden by using a relaxing garden recliner chair.

 Make sure that whatever you choose, it is something you enjoy.
 Exercising with friends or joining clubs and groups has an additional social benefit too.